Wandalen/wTools/module/move/unitore/Readme.md

 ### Basic use-case

+To start using unitore, set environment variable `UNITORE_STORAGE` to path to desired storage location.
-To start using unitore, create configuration toml file with list of feed information - its link and update period.
+Then create configuration toml file with list of feed information - its link and update period.
 Example: